kayferb/AAGPBL-Advanced-Stats/README.md

 FINALYEAR(xx).CSV - each CSV gives the yearly result of the modified wOBA stat (named Run + wOBA Lite in the paper, but just wOBA in this Stat sheet for brevity) and modified wRAA (labeled wRAA here)

-AAGPBLAdvancedStats.xlsx - Shows modified stats for all players in all years in one place, properly labelled
+AAGPBLAdvancedStats.xlsx - Shows modified stats for all players in all years in one place, properly labelled.
+Includes linear weights by year, games per season, and runs per game in second sheet